-- 1. Insert a VIPA memory card (VSD, VSC) into your CPU.
-Please note that you must always use a VSC card suitable for your CPU. ♦ Chap.
-4.16 'Deployment storage media VSD, VSC' page 110 - 2.
+- 1. ► Insert a Yaskawa memory card (VSD, VSC) into your CPU.
+Please note that you must always use a VSC card suitable for your CPU. © Chap.
+4.16 'Deployment storage media VSD, VSC' page 114 - 2.
 Turn on the CPU, to activate the OPC UA functionality, you have to establish an Overall reset. - ⇒ As long as the memory card is inserted, the OPC UA functionality remains activated even after a power cycle.
-When the project is transferred from the OPC UA Configurator, the OPC UA project is automatically transferred to the inserted memory card. - 0 you've executed activated the OPC UA functionality.
+When the project is transferred from the OPC UA Configurator, the OPC UA project is automatically transferred to the inserted memory card.

+Please regard that the memory card must remain plugged when you've executed activated the OPC UA functionality.
 Otherwise the SF LED is on and the OPC UA functionality is deactivated after 72 hours.
 As long as an activated memory card is not inserted, the SF LED is on and the "TrialTime" timer counts from 72 hours down to 0.
 After that the OPC UA functionality is de-activated.
 By inserting the memory card, the LED goes off and the CPU runs again without restrictions.